 Carcassonne is the quintessential fairy-tale medieval city, a truly unique and captivating destination that unsurprisingly attracts millions of visitors in the summer months.
-Bathed in late-afternoon sunshine, La Cite, as the old walled town is known, is simply breathtaking.
-Yet there is far more to Carcassonne than medieval streets and squares; the Ville Basse (Lower Town) established in the 13th century is altogether more authentic and less touristy.
+Bathed in late afternoon sunshine, La Cite, as the old walled town is known, is simply breathtaking.
+Yet there is far more to Carcassonne than medieval streets and squares; the Ville Basse (Lower Town), established in the 13th century, is altogether more authentic and less touristy.
 With its superb position on a hill overlooking the river Aude and Canal du Midi, it is of little surprise that the site on which Carcassonne now stands has been coveted for centuries.

-History records that the first inhabitants were neolithic tribes, who founded a settlement in about 3500 BC.
-Carsac, as the settlement was known in the Celtic tongue became an important strategic outpost and trading center for the various Celtic tribes of the Languedoc-Roussillon.
+History records that the first inhabitants were Neolithic tribes, who founded a settlement in about 3500 BC.
+Carsac, as the settlement was known in the Celtic tongue, became an important strategic outpost and trading center for the various Celtic tribes of the Languedoc-Roussillon.

-Sadly the 14th century heralded dark times for the citizens of Carcassonne.
-For a start, the Black Death, which was wreaking havoc across Europe, decimated the city’s population in 1348 and left Carcassonne with a chronic shortage of labor.
-The city was also directly affected by the outbreak of The Hundred Years’ War between France and England.
-Repeatedly attacked, Carcassonne’s Lower Town was completely destroyed by Edward of Woodstock KG, also infamously known as the Black Prince.
+Sadly, the 14th century heralded dark times for the citizens of Carcassonne.
+The Black Death, wreaking havoc across Europe, decimated the city’s population in 1348 and left Carcassonne with a chronic labor shortage.
+The Hundred Years’ War outbreak between France and England also directly affected the city.
+Repeatedly attacked, Edward of Woodstock KG destroyed Carcassonne’s Lower Town, also infamously known as the Black Prince.
 He was merciless in his treatment of the populace, and Carcassonne bore the scars of this terrible conflict for many decades after the attack.

 Gastronomy & Wine

-The region’s cooking is heavily influenced by its former status as a territory under the Catalan empire, so expect olive oil, tapas, grilled pork sausages, a particular favorite being the hearty soup known as ollada, popular on both sides of the Pyrenees, which is justifiably known for its lumps of pork.
-The surrounding area is also renowned for dishes with figs, local goat’s cheeses and lavender honey.
+The region’s cooking is heavily influenced by its former status as a territory under the Catalan empire, so expect olive oil, tapas, and grilled pork sausages, a particular favorite being the hearty soup known as ollada, popular on both sides of the Pyrenees, which is justifiably known for its lumps of pork.
+The surrounding area is also renowned for dishes with figs, local goat’s cheeses, and lavender honey.